 What if I decide I don't want to continue in the study after I have signed informed consent?

 You are free to leave the study at any time.
 If you have received a medication, vaccine or biologic product, however, the study team would like to stay in touch with you as much as possible to be sure that you continue to be safe and healthy.

-How can I do my own research on Dengue Fever before I call?
+How can I do my own research on West Nile Virus before I call?

 We encourage our volunteers to come to their screening appointment prepared to ask as many questions as needed.
-Explore these websites for more information on Dengue Fever:
+Explore these websites for more information on West Nile Virus: